AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference.md

 Diagrammatically, here's what the stack would look like once `doSomething` has been called:

-{% include img.html img="stack.png" alt="Two stack frames." %}
+{% include img.html img="stack.png" alt="Two stack frames are shown in memory; one corresponds to the main method.
+The other, positioned directly above, is a function that was called from main.
+That stack frame contains the argument that was passed along when the function was invoked." %}

 With that out of the way, let's get into the meat of this post.

 ## JavaScript Doesn't Pass by Reference

-If there's one thing you need to take away from this post, it's this:
+If there's one thing you should take away from this post, it's this:

 > Passing **a reference** into a function is not the same as passing an argument **by reference**.

 This muddied terminology is the main source of confusion in understanding pass by value vs. pass by reference in JavaScript and other languages.
 It's something that trips up lots of developers.

-### What Are Object References in JavaScript?
+In JavaScript, variables that store objects are called **object references** (usually "references" for short).
+The term *reference* is a natural way to talk about these variables in English because we say that a variable *refers to* an object in memory, sort of like how an article might *reference* a source.

-In JavaScript, variables that "refer to" an object somewhere in memory are called **object references** ("references" for short).
-The term "reference" is a natural way to talk about variables in English because we say that a variable *refers to* an object in memory, sort of like how an essay might *reference* a literary source, for example.
+{% include img.html img="object-reference.png" alt="An object resides somewhere in memory.
+A little black square is shown, representing a variable named person that points to a specific memory address." %}

-{% include img.html img="object-reference.png" alt="An object reference in JavaScript." %}
+There's technically nothing wrong with using the term "reference" to talk about objects in this manner, and I don't want to discourage you from doing so—in JavaScript, this is the accepted terminology, and if you choose to deviate from it, you may end up confusing others.

-Most beginners assume that a language that has "object references" must naturally support "pass by reference" since they both have "reference" in their name.
-This is, understandably, confusing.
+But this terminology is also confusing for beginners.
+Who can blame them for making the connection above?
+It's only natural to think that a language with references must support passing by reference.
+To suggest otherwise may even seem absurd or pedantic.

-To clear up that confusion, we'll need to understand two things:
+So, to clear up this confusion, we'll need to understand two things:

 1. What the "reference" in "pass by reference" really means.
 2. The difference between pass by value and pass by reference in JavaScript.

 ## "True" References Are Aliases

-Let's get one thing straight: **JavaScript does not have references**.
+Let's clarify one thing before moving on: The word "reference" in "pass by reference" has a special meaning, and it does *not* mean "object reference."
+JavaScript does not have these "true" references.
+Again, terminology can be confusing!

-JavaScript has chosen to [follow in Java's misguided footsteps](http://www.javadude.com/articles/passbyvalue.htm#on-pointers-versus-references) and insists on using the term "reference" when talking about variables that point to objects in memory.
-As we noted above, while this makes perfect sense in English, it makes it very confusing to talk about "passing references" without completely losing your sanity.
+JavaScript chose to [follow in Java's footsteps](http://www.javadude.com/articles/passbyvalue.htm#on-pointers-versus-references) and uses the term "reference" when talking about variables that point to objects in memory.
+But as we noted above, while this makes perfect sense in English, it makes it very confusing to talk about "passing references" without losing your mind.

-If you go on to work with C++, you'll learn that a reference is actually something quite different from these bastardized "object references" that you're used to hearing about.
+In a class on programming language theory, you'll learn that the "reference" in "pass by reference" is actually something quite different from these "object references" that you're used to hearing about.
+In fact, a true reference has nothing to do with objects—references can either hold primitive values or objects.

-A true **reference variable** is an alias: another name for an object.
-If you've mainly worked with languages like C, Java, JavaScript, Python, and others up until now, this notion of aliases may seem foreign to you.
-And that's because those languages don't have references.
+A true **reference variable** is an alias, or another name for an object.
+If you've mainly worked with languages like C, Java, JavaScript, Python, and others up until now, this notion of aliases may seem a bit foreign to you.
+And that's because those languages don't have references!
+For this reason, I'll use C++ to demonstrate how true references work, contrasting them with the behavior of object references in JavaScript.

 By analogy, a reference is like a person's nickname.
 My real name is Aleksandr, but I sometimes also go by Alex.
-People can call me either one, and they'll still be referring to the same exact person.
+People can call me either one, and they'll still be referring to me.

 Here's some C++ code to illustrate true reference variables in action: